ocean-tracking-network/jb-acoustic-telemetry/_episodes/13-calculating-detection-events.md

 We're using a small, altered version of my data.
 Anyway you may find the code useful there's a lot to know about network analysis.
 Check out some of the resources I included with this workshop

-(Oh my god, dude, now you tell me it's a bad example.
-Can we make a better one? --BD)